 We built Telnyx Verify to empower developers to build compliant, scalable two factor authentication solutions with minimal resources.
 Our robust developer documentation and API reference make it easy to get started with Verify in just two simple steps.
 Our built-in features make it possible to deploy and provision OTPs quickly, so that you can gain visibility into digital environments and immediately start reducing risks to security.
 Some of these features include:

-- Reliable authentication channels: we offer reliable messaging for scalable OTP delivery and 99.999% uptime and crystal clear calling on our global, private IP network which bypasses the public internet.
+- Reliable authentication channels: we offer reliable messaging for scalable OTP delivery and crystal clear calling on our global, private IP network which bypasses the public internet.

 - Analytics: client based DLRs give detailed insight into how customers interact with your messages.